lavalink-devs/youtube-source/README.md

 This client is intended as a direct replacement for Lavaplayer's `YoutubeAudioSourceManager`, which may be deprecated in more recent releases of Lavaplayer.
-By default, Lavaplayer instantiates and registers an instance of its deprecated `YoutubeAudioSourceManager` unless explicitly excluded.
+By default, Lavaplayer instantiates and registers an instance of its `YoutubeAudioSourceManager` unless explicitly excluded.

 First, create and register an instance of the supported `YoutubeAudioSourceManager` from the `youtube-source` package.